 Whether you’re in camp “pop” or “soda,” sometimes bubbly drinks are just what hits the spot.
 While SodaStream is the biggest name in the at-home fizz market, there are plenty of other brands to choose from, and many of the best SodaStream alternatives offer features SodaStream doesn’t, like being able to carbonate just about

-While SodaStream only works with water (though you can add flavors later), many of Sodastream competitors on the market differentiate themselves by
+While SodaStream only works with water (though you can add flavors later), many of Sodastream's competitors differentiate themselves by

-working with any type of beverage, including juices and wine directly.
-And while most SodaStream alternatives use the same kind of CO2 canisters, you can also get a smaller soda siphon, which uses carbon chargers that are smaller, so create less waste.
+working with any type of beverage, including juices and wine And while most SodaStream alternatives use the same kind of large CO2 canisters, you can also get a smaller soda siphon, which uses carbon chargers that are smaller.

-DrinkMate is a great alternative to the SodaStream because of one important feature: It can be used with any type of beverage, including juices, wine, and even flat beer.
-This easy-to-operate unit is compatible with most brands of CO2 cartridges in both 10- and 60-liter sizes.
-Plus, it comes with a so-called Fizz Infuser, a special cap that ensures your newly carbonated beverage doesn’t wind up sprayed on your ceiling.
+DrinkMate is a great alternative to SodaStream because of one important feature: It can be used with any type of beverage, including juices, wine, and even flat beer.
+It’s a wonderful solution to help perk up a soda that’s gone flat.
+It’s also worth knowing that the DrinkMate is compatible with plenty of different CO2 cartridges in both 10- and 60-liter sizes.
+It also comes with a Fizz Infuser, which is a special cap that ensures your newly carbonated beverage doesn’t wind up spraying your ceiling.

-This set comes with a bottle but requires you to
+This set does come with a bottle, but requires you to

-purchase your CO2 separately, but for a few dollars more, you can also order a DrinkMate set that comes with a 10-liter carbonator so you can get down to business right away.
+purchase your CO2 separately.
+Have no fear — for a few dollars more, you can also order a DrinkMate set that comes with a 10-liter carbonator so you can get down to business right away.
 Choose from three colors: black, white, and red.
-Helpful review: “Very pleased!
-Have had it for most of this year.
-The carbonation of my watered-down fruit juices is delicious, and is "small bubble" carbonation compared to the large bubbles more typical of store-bought beverages.
-I love being able to carbonate anything!”
-2 The Most Compact: iSi Classic MeshSodamaker Pros: vintage aesthetic, space-saving, works with any beverage Cons: can’t add fruit before carbonating, some reviewers surprised bottle is made of plastic
+Helpful review: “It does the same thing as the SodaStream, only better (I returned my SodaStream once I found this).
+It carbonates the water with 1/2 to 1/3 the CO2 required by the other maker using the same (easy to find) bottles, because the cap fits on the bottle before pressurization.”
+2. The Most Compact: iSi Classic MeshSodamaker Pros: vintage aesthetic, space-saving, works with any beverage Cons: can’t add fruit before carbonating, some reviewers surprised bottle is made of plastic

-one from iSi is a great option, and it has a classic cocktail aesthetic that’ll look great on any bar cart or kitchen counter.
-Made with stainless steel and shatter-resistant plastic with a 1-quart capacity, you can make plenty of seltzer in this soda maker, but it’s still small enough to fit on your refrigerator door.
+iSi is a great option, and it has a classic cocktail aesthetic that’ll look great on any bar cart or kitchen counter.
+Made with stainless steel and shatter-resistant plastic with a 1-quart capacity, you can make plenty of seltzer in this soda maker.
+That said, it’s still compact enough to fit on your refrigerator door.
 Simply attach a CO2 charger (not included, but this budget-friendly pack of 40 is popular with users) to the top of the siphon and you are good to go.
 Best yet, this design works to fizz up a variety of beverages besides water, like juice, wine, sodas, and cocktails.
-Helpful review: "Very classy looking and works incredibly well.
-The design and wide base makes this very sturdy.
-We filled it once with the cartridge and a week later, still had great, fizzy soda water.
-This is the second soda maker we have and are extremely impressed with the quality and style.”
-3 An Option With 5 Preset Bubble Levels: Spärkel Beverage System Pros: 5 preset carbonation levels, can add fruit before carbonating Cons: powered by electricity (access to outlet required)
+If you’ve ever wanted to try an at-home white wine spritzer, this would be a great choice.
+Helpful review: "I have a Prosecco cart and use it for my bizz, it looks stunning and so many people comment on it, it really is beautiful - I love it !
+Thank you.
+Worth every penny!”
+3. An Option With 5 Preset Bubble Levels: Spärkel Beverage System Pros: 5 preset carbonation levels, works with most beverages, can add fruit before carbonating Cons: access to a power outlet required